 COMPLAINTS AND GRIEVANCES

-41. Upon any alleged breach of the role and duties of pupils set out in this policy, the following procedure will apply:
+49. Upon any alleged breach of the role and duties of pupils set out in this policy, breaches of Chambers’ other policies, breaches of the written agreement for pupillage and/or BSB disiplinary findings the following procedure will apply:

-41.d.ii.
-Refer the matter to a Chambers Meeting.
+ii.
+Refer the matter to the Executive Board

 APPLICATIONS FOR TENANCY

-44. In considering the application the Head of Chambers will review the Pupil’s/Secondee’s progress during his/her pupillage/secondment and in particular will review such performance as against Chambers’ Tenancy Criteria, and seek to ensure that such consideration is objective, fair and so far as possible evidence-based.
+52. In considering the application the Head of Chambers will review the Pupil’s/Secondees progress during his/her pupillage/secondment and in particular will review such performance as against Chambers’ Tenancy Criteria, and seek to ensure that such consideration is objective, fair and so far as possible evidence-based.

-45. The Head of Chambers will have available for his/her consideration copies of all written material collated by the PC in respect of the Pupil’s/Secondee’s performance during pupillage/secondment to include reports produced for quarterly reviews by Principal Pupil Supervisors, written reports by other Members of Chambers to whom the Pupil/Secondee has been seconded, written reports by other Members of Chambers for whom the Pupil/Secondee has done work, and written comments by the Clerks as to the Pupil’s/Secondee’s performance in the second six months of their pupillage.
+53. The Head of Chambers will have available for his/her consideration copies of all written material collated by the PC in respect of the Pupil’s/Secondees performance during pupillage/secondment to include reports produced for quarterly reviews by Principal Pupil Supervisors, written reports by other Members of Chambers to whom the Pupil/Secondee has been seconded, written reports by other Members of Chambers for whom the Pupil/Secondee has done work, and written comments by the Clerks as to the Pupil’s/Secondees performance in the second six months of their pupillage.
 In addition, feedback will generally be sought from professional clients where deemed appropriate.

 SELECTION CRITERIA FOR INTERVIEW